 DO-178C requires its users to conduct a system safety assessment process to determine and categorize all the possible failure conditions of the system(s) they are working on.
 These will be used to derive safety-related requirements (functional, integrity, reliability, design).
 Then, users need to assess the extent to which software could contribute to these failure modes, determining the so-called software safety levels.
 These safety levels then help understand how strictly one needs to stick to the requirements of DO-178C.

 DO-178C is a complicated set of requirements – then again, it's probably for the best, as flying definitely has its inherent risks.
 Therefore, avionics development companies are facing a challenge when trying to achieve and verify compliance with this standard.
 Defining and enforcing the use of adequate safety processes, ensuring traceability, and maintaining clear documentation are greatly facilitated by the use of codeBeamer ALM, and Intland’s Avionics DO-178C & DO-254 Template.

 This template has been configured for avionics lifecycles, and contains all the objectives of DO-178C, as well as preconfigured, but flexibly customizable trackers and workflows (approval processes with e-signatures can also be configured).
 Due to its flexibility, codeBeamer ALM can be configured to support compliance with further standards, with out of the box support for DO-178C.

 This template lets you manage aviation-specific requirements, establish associations between all work items, and also provides a convenient way to ensure the visibility of all processes.
-QA & Testing activities may be simply managed using Intland's Avionics DO-178C Template, as it allows you to define test cases, execute test sets (even automatically via Jenkins), re-use test sets from a library, analyze test coverage, and export reports on test results.
+QA & Testing activities may be simply managed using Intland’s Avionics DO-178C & DO-254 Template, as it allows you to define test cases, execute test sets (even automatically via Jenkins), re-use test sets from a library, analyze test coverage, and export reports on test results.